Why it matters

 We encourage all of our staff to complete the staff survey.
 You can help us to focus on the things which are important to you and your answers will help to inform positive changes for our future.

-of staff recommend the organisation as a place to receive treatment
+74% of us would recommend Newcastle Hospitals as a place to work

 To find out more about last year’s results download the full report below

 How to understand your results guide and focus groups pack

 Do we have to run the staff survey?